charlescyt/pyramid_lint/README.md

 ### avoid_dynamic

-While dynamic can be useful in certain scenarios, it sacrifices the benefits of static typing and can decrease code readability.
+While the `dynamic` type can be useful in certain scenarios, it sacrifices the benefits of static typing and decreases code readability.
 Using `dynamic` with `Map` will not trigger this lint.

 - Severity: info